bylexus/pcms/doc/site/reference/index.md

 ```

 - `pcms-config.yaml` is the configuration file for your site.
 It contains all the settings and global variables.
+- `pcms.db` is the SQLite index database.
+It is created and populated by `pcms index` (or automatically on first `pcms serve`).
+The path is configurable via `database_path` in `pcms-config.yaml`.
+- `.pcms-cache/` holds rendered HTML output cached by the serve process.
+The path is configurable via `server.cache_dir` in `pcms-config.yaml`.
 - `site/` is the folder where all your page content goes.
 If you reference pongo2 templates within your files, they are searched from the `templates/` folder.
 - `templates/` contains your pongo2 templates (if you need any).